Fox Hollow London, Ontario Real Estate (Updated June 1, 2026)

 Shopping, schools, and everyday services are a short drive away, and access to main routes makes commuting manageable.
 Fox Hollow isn’t an urban or walk-everywhere neighbourhood, but it works well for homeowners who prioritize newer homes, quieter streets, and long-term livability.

 The market math I reported above is 5 of the 10 markers that determine value, demand, and the strategies I use to help clients make wise, prudent choices.
-I am not the right fit for everyone, and I do not pretend to be.
+I am not the right fit for everyone, and I don't claim to be.
 If you do contact me and want a neighbourhood advantage, I will not chase, hound or bombard you with texts, emails or calls.
 I respect everyone's time and privacy.